astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

     When ``refine_fit=True`` is set, the method automatically identifies matching pairs between observed and catalog lines, then performs a least-squares refinement using **all matching lines**.
-    This goes beyond the subset of lines provided to :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_lines`, resulting in a more complete wavelength calibration.
+    This goes beyond the subset of lines provided to :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_lines`, resulting in an improved wavelength solution.

-After fitting (either way), the pixel-to-wavelength (`~specreduce.wavecal1d.WavelengthCalibration1D.pix_to_wav`) and wavelength-to-pixel (`~specreduce.wavecal1d.WavelengthCalibration1D.wav_to_pix`) model transforms are calculated.

 4. Inspecting the Fit
 *********************